kyoshino/kyoshino/README.md

 ### My tech stack

 When it comes to web development tech stack, I’m mainly experienced in React, AngularJS, Node.js, Perl, Python and PHP.
-However, most of my projects these days are done with [Svelte](https://svelte.dev/)/SvelteKit for simplicity and performance.
+However, most of my projects these days are done with [Svelte](https://svelte.dev/) and SvelteKit for simplicity and performance.
 I prefer to write [TypeScript-flavoured JavaScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html) for readability and maintainability.

 ### My projects